Our Story

 Tara is a justice advocate and the Chief Operations Officer and Co-Founder of Light After Life, where her work focuses on strengthening the connection between community voices and organized advocacy to address the long-term impacts of incarceration.

 Her advocacy is shaped by lived experience.
-After losing her best friend to suicide and navigating years of barriers connected to incarceration, Tara became committed to addressing gaps in reentry, accountability, and support that leave individuals and families carrying lasting harm.
-That path led her inside the correctional system, where she witnessed firsthand the human cost of extreme punishment and the need for reform grounded in dignity and restoration.
+After losing her best friend Billy to suicide and navigating barriers connected to incarceration, Tara became committed to addressing gaps in reentry, accountability, and support that leave individuals and families carrying lasting harm.
+That experience ultimately led her to pursue work within the correctional system.

 In her role at Light After Life, Tara works closely with families and community partners to support reentry, healing, and accountability after harm.